MasterZydra/MasterZydra/README.md

 ### Hi there 👋

 - 📫 How to reach me: [davidhein.de](https://www.davidhein.de)
+- 🧰 I like to automate repetitive tasks as far as possible

 ### Short CV

 - 3 years Apprenticeship - IT specialist (application development)
 - 2 years as process engineer with programming language Delphi
-- Now studying applied informatics;
+- Now studying applied informatics

 <!--
 **MasterZydra/MasterZydra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.